Kanak-compute/Entropy-Evolution-in-Self-Gravitating-Systems/README.md

 # Self-Gravitating-Systems-Entropy
-Entropy evolution and gravitational clustering in self-gravitating N-body systems
-# Entropy and the Emergence of Structure in Self-Gravitating Systems
+Python implementation of a 2D N-body simulation investigating entropy evolution, gravitational collapse, and phase-space dynamics in self-gravitating systems.# Entropy and the Emergence of Structure in Self-Gravitating Systems

 ## Overview